Are ‘Free’ Flood Surveys a Cause for Concern?

 By paying for a flood survey, you are paying for the Surveyor’s or Engineer’s time, expertise and experience.
 They will visit with the goal of designing or recommending the best or most suitable mitigation plan.

-They should assess the construction style, flood risk and lifestyle/circumstances of the client to ensure the mitigation is suitable.
+They should assess the construction style, flood risk, drainage (where possible) and lifestyle/circumstances of the client to ensure the mitigation is suitable.
+Equally they will be able to recognise limiting factors of the property which determine the scheme (such as the maximum height of barriers recommended on a certain structure).

 Arguably the most important stage of a flood mitigation scheme is the survey.
 The next steps in the mitigation project are all founded following the recommendations of the site survey.

 If you imagine building a house, the first step would be to have an Architect draw up plans.
-You would not jump this step and go straight to asking a building company for quotes.
-Flood Protection should be no different and needs careful consideration to ensure that the issues can be resolved.
+Flood Protection is no different and needs careful consideration to ensure that any issues can be resolved effectively.

 Whilst flood protection will not completely remove the flood risk, it pays to be as well prepared as possible.